MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 Using parameters lets us reuse complex queries without changing their definition.
-By convention we capitalize parameters so they standout from regular data labels.
+By convention we capitalize parameters so they stand out from regular data labels.

     PaidOverAmt =
         It.department >>